alfredcai/Coursera-Computational-NeuroScience/Week-4/Quiz/Information-Theory&Neural-Coding.md

 (i) The pieces that make up the image.
 (ii) The difference between the actual image and the representation.
-(iiii) The level of transparency vs. opacity/influence of each piece.
+(iii) The level of transparency vs. opacity/influence of each piece.
 (iv) The importance of coding efficiency.

+Answer:
+The importance of coding efficiency.

-## 7.
+## 7. best describes the tuning curve

 In the following three questions, we will explore Poisson neuron models and population coding.